 Overwhelmed, stressed, isolated.
-These are only a few of the emotions you may be feeling during the COVID-19 pandemic.
+These are only a few emotions you may feel during the COVID-19 pandemic.
 Collectively, we are facing surreal and daunting times.
 The sudden change this global health crisis has brought to many aspects of our lives means it is crucial we all prioritise our mental health and wellbeing.

 I am personally worried about the wellbeing of my family.
-I am feeling overwhelmed by the need to adapt to a rapidly transforming work environment.
+I feel overwhelmed by the need to adapt to a rapidly transforming work environment.
 I feel stressed over the long-lasting impact this will have on the wider community.
 Above all, I too feel isolated in this “new normal”.
 I am currently in lockdown in one of Victoria’s ‘hotspot suburbs’.
-Like many of you, I don’t know when I will be able to return to my workplace or see members of my family again.
+Like many of you, I don’t know when I will be able to return to my workplace or see family members again.

-In times of crisis like this, it’s natural for our thoughts to attend to those we love and care for.
+In times of crisis, it’s natural for our thoughts to attend to those we love and care for.
 What might not come as naturally is to ‘check-in’ with ourselves:

 “What are my coping mechanisms right now?”

 “Is my daily routine conducive to me feeling a sense of accomplishment?”

 “How can I re-evaluate what I’m capable of in this time of uncertainty?”

 “Am I being proactive enough in looking after my mental health?”

 “How am I staying socially connected?”